 (6) Every direction under this section shall be in writing and the text of the direction shall be included in the annual report of the Director under section 32.

-28. Consistency between Attorney General and Director
+28. Director to act consistently with Attorney General

 (1) Where in a particular case the Attorney General has performed a function that is vested in both the Attorney General and the Director, the Director shall not, without the consent of the Attorney General, perform that function inconsistently with the action of the Attorney General.